 In the Page Styling settings, you can refer to an uploaded .DOCX file.
 The name should refer to the filename of the uploaded .DOCX file.

-Simply choose whether to copy the header and/or the footer from the source .DOCX file (the “… other pages” option refers to the situation where you use different headers/footers for the first page vs. the rest of the pages).
+Simply choose whether to copy the header and/or the footer from the source .DOCX file (the “other header” and “other footer” options refer to the situation where you use different headers/footers for the first page vs. the rest of the pages).
 If the source .DOCX file does not contain the requested header/footer, an error message will appear instead in the resulting document.

 - Always store the source .DOCX file in a location that is accessible to all the users of your file — including anonymous users.
 At the moment the final .PDF/.DOCX file is being generated, the server will dynamically load that .DOCX file, which will only succeed if the file is accessible to the current user.
 You will therefore probably want to store the source .DOCX file containing the headers/footers in a (subfolder of) your company’s or department’s library within the ClauseBase environment.